KaminaProject/Documentation/README.md

 ## Vision
 We want to develop a decentralized social network, that gives control to its users over their own personal information.
-Our decision to start this idea stemmed from many events in which facebook has been mistreating our personal data, the Cambridge Analytica incident being an example, however it is safe to say the fact that Facebook has been selling all our data to advertisers and the general fact that centralized services that are not paid for tend to use this business model is plenty reason to want a decentralized alternative.
+Our decision to start this idea stemmed from many events in which facebook has been mistreating our personal data, the Cambridge Analytica incident being an example, however, it is safe to say that the fact that Facebook has been selling all our data to advertisers and the general idea that centralized services that are not paid for tend to use this business model is plenty reason to want a decentralized alternative.
 Many similar products have been made to replace other services in this same manner.

 ## Design Decisions and Technicalities